camieleggermont/camieleggermont.github.io/_posts/2023-05-15-Build-A-Simple-ChatGPT-Plugin-In-DotNet.markdown

 ### Set up CORS

-ChatGPT calls your plugin (the API, OpenAPI specification and manifest) from an other origin.
+ChatGPT calls your plugin (the API, OpenAPI specification and manifest) from another origin.
 Unless you explicitly allow that it is denied.
 I added an “all allowed” CORS policy, which is probably not the best idea for a production environment, but will do for my test.
 In program.cs, do the following:

 1. Add CORS